 • Percentage of incidents resolved with a new knowledge item compared to older knowledge items.
 This measurement indicates whether end users find are finding knowledge items.
 If your percentage is high, then new questions are mostly coming in about new issues.
 A low percentage tells us end users are not finding existing knowledge items, even though these are already available for a longer time.

-Share knowledge better in your organisation
+Share knowledge better in your organization